blueocto/motor-garage-ecomm-wp/wp-content/plugins/formidable/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 5.5.2 =
+* New: When dragging a field or field group, a smaller drag helper will be used that is more consistent with the field type options in the sidebar, and the field that is being dragged will gray out.
+* New: Improved error handling when installing templates from XML.
+A message will be shown when the simple XML extension is not installed, and errors will now be shown in a pop up when a template falls to install.
+* New: Added a new frm_before_simple_form_render action that triggers before a Gutenberg block is rendered.
+* New: Added a new frm_rich_text_emails filter for cases when a plain textarea may be preferred over rich text.
+* New: Fields with floating labels now take up less space in the front end.
+* Fix: When inserting a [default-plain] or [default-html] shortcode into a rich text editor, the shortcode would insert instead of changing dynamically as expected.
+* Fix: Rich text HTML emails were not automatically using wpautop so line breaks were not appearing in emails as expected.
+* Fix: Improved how drag and drop works when dragging multiple sections in a field group.
+* Fix: Prevent a warning that would trigger when previewing in-theme when using Twenty Twenty One.
+* Fix: Prevent a fatal error that would only ever happen once, immediately when upgrading to version 5.5 or higher from an older version.
+* Fix: Prevent a fatal error that was preventing add ons from installing via API.
+* Fix: Updated radio button styling on the Edit Entry page to fix visual issues at mobile screen sizes.
+* Embed examples no longer include title=true and description=true.
+* License types will no longer appear as application template category options.
+* Plain text email actions will no longer use a rich text editor.

 = 5.5.1 =
 * New: Email actions now use a rich text editor.
 * New: Added new frm_before_title, frm_before_submit_btn, and frm_after_submit_btn actions.
 * New: Image URLs used in options for radio and checkbox fields will now be included in XML exports, and used on import when the option to import files is on.
-* Fix: Prevent a bug that would sometimes cause a form to repeat 10 times when previewing in-theme.
+* Fix: Prevent a bug that would sometimes cause a form to repeat when previewing in-theme.
 * Fix: Shortcode popup will now appear below textareas to avoid visibility issues with overlapping over content.
-* Fix: Prevent a fatal error in PHP8 where a field's field options data is in an unsupported format.
+* Fix: Prevent a fatal error in PHP8 where a field's options data is in an unsupported format.
 * Fix: An entry with a name longer than 255 characters long would throw an error and never submit.
-It will now be truncated to a maximum of 255 characters instead.
+It will now be truncated to a maximum of 255 characters.
 * Removed icon fonts from front end CSS when only Lite is loaded to significantly reduce CSS size where it is not required.
 * Updated styles for back end modals.